iterative/dvc.org/content/docs/command-reference/plot/show.md

 ![](/img/plot_show.svg)

 The field name can be specified with the same `-y` option.
-The signal from the first JSON array with the specified name will be showned:
+The signal from the first JSON array with the specified name will be shown:

 ```dvc
 $ dvc plot show -y accuracy logs.json